-We require developers to fit their own meters on new service connections (this is only required on internal meters and large diameter connections bulk meters).
+We sometimes require developers to fit Severn Trent supplied water meters on new service connections usually this is only required on internal meters and large diameter connections bulk meters.
+Severn Trent will install external meters at the boundary when possible.
 Where we make the new connection you'll have to meet our costs which include: